souravsk/hashnode-Blogs/cljfigxy7000a09jx6t5z4hlc.md

 Here are some of the reasons why we need WebAssembly:

-* **Performance:** WebAssembly code can be executed much faster than JavaScript code.
+* **Performance:** Web assembly code can be executed much faster than JavaScript code.
 This is because WebAssembly is compiled to native machine code, while JavaScript is interpreted by the browser.

 * **Security:** WebAssembly is a secure technology.
 It is sandboxed from the rest of the web application, so it cannot access the user's computer or the internet without permission.